 Playing through the clean channel, with the bass at four, and the middle and treble each at six, you couldn’t help but a little bit fall in love with the tone.
 Especially with both pickups, or the neck pickup, the warmth of the maple rings out.

 Chords sound bright and full, and cranking the volume a little, the cleanliness of the tone starts to break slightly, and you’re heading into blues territory.

 Switching things over to an overdrive channel, with the gain dialed in at six, and D’Angelico’s humbuckers do a stand-up job.
 The bridge pickup is a bit trebly for my personal liking.
-Selecting both pickups is definitely my favorite – I feel like I can comfortably do anything from there: open chords, power chords, solos…
+Selecting both pickups is definitely my favorite – I feel like I can comfortably do anything from there with chord degrees: open chords, power chords, solos…

 The best thing about considering the playability of the Premier DC is discovering that it’s not just a pretty guitar.